 In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
 This is called her background risk.
-This sheet talks about whether exposure to toxoplasmosis may increase the risk for birth defects over that background risk.
+This sheet talks about whether toxoplasmosis may increase the risk for birth defects over that background risk.
 This information should not take the place of medical care and advice from your health care provider.

 What is toxoplasmosis?